 \textbf{BN-adaptation degrades under label shift.} As label shift increases, AdaBN, TENT and ARM-BN lose accuracy because their estimated BN statistics entangle (i) batch-specific nuisance variation with (ii) class-mixture-specific feature shifts.
 In other words, the adaptation signal becomes confounded by the changing MoA composition.

-\textbf{Controls stabilize adaptation under label shift.} CS-ARM-BN addresses this confounding by computing the adaptation statistics from \emph{negative controls}, which are independent of the MoA mixture by design.
+\textbf{Controls stabilize adaptation under label shift.} CS-ARM-BN addresses this confounding by computing the adaptation statistics from both perturbed samples and \emph{negative controls}, which are independent of the MoA mixture by design.
 Consequently, the adaptation remains anchored to a consistent reference distribution per batch, and performance becomes substantially more stable across label-shift degrees.
 In Appendix Section \ref{appsec:exp3_batch_size}, we show that CS-ARM-BN stabilizes the performance under small batch sizes.